mmiranda222/.statsuite/content/contributing/report an issue.md

 ## Writing a good issue
 When reporting a **bug**:<br>
- - Describe what went wrong and if relevant, what caused the problem;<br>
+ - Describe what went wrong, what is the expected behavior and if relevant, what caused the problem;<br>
  - If it is not obvious, then list the steps to follow for someone else to reproduce the bug;<br>
  - Screenshots are sometimes very useful to understand the problem;<br>
  - In some cases (server-side errors, API queries, etc.) F12 console details or logs are extremely helpful.<br>